 In recent weeks, C.D.C. officials have said repeatedly that any hospital in the United States can safely provide care for a patient with Ebola by following their exacting infection-control procedures and isolating the patient in a private room with an unshared bathroom.”

-Click here to read the full NYTs article “Hospitals in the U.S. Get Ready for Ebola” by Catherine Saint Louis.
+Click here to read the full New York Times article “Hospitals in the U.S. Get Ready for Ebola” by Catherine Saint Louis.

 Doctor, Did You Wash Your Hands? ™ provides information to consumers on understanding, managing and navigating health care options.

 Jonathan M. Metsch, Dr.P.H., is Clinical Professor, Preventive Medicine, Icahn School of Medicine at Mount Sinai; and Adjunct Professor, Baruch College ( C.U.N.Y.), Rutgers School of Public Health, and Rutgers School of Public Affairs and Administration.

 This blog shares general information about understanding and navigating the health care system.
 For specific medical advice about your own problems, issues and options talk to your personal physician.